281 FRIDAY 3 APRIL 2015

 Take Me Home – Cher

 This is the only time I’ve brought Cher home.
 I have never felt the love for her.
 Actually, that’s not entirely accurate.
-I’ve loved her as an actress, but as a singer, she doesn’t do it for me.
+I’ve loved her as an actress, but she doesn’t do it for me as a singer.
 Then, what the heck is she doing on the list?
 You may wonder.
-Well, I like this song, it brings good memories of the late 1970s.
+Well, I like this song; it brings good memories of the late 1970s.

-I first heard it in 1979, someone had lent a cousin the “Cher’s Viking Record” as it was known then – don’t ask me why.
+I first heard it in 1979; someone had lent a cousin the “Cher’s Viking Record” as it was known then – don’t ask me why.
 Of all the songs, I found Take Me Home to be my favourite.
-It had a soft disco beat and I thought it sounded classy.
-I asked my cousin to make a tape for me, the record was an import and it wasn’t available in Venezuela yet.
-I was only able to listen to the tape for a few times before it got damaged when the tape player ate it up.
-I asked my cousin to make another tape, but he had already returned the record and he hadn’t made a copy for him, he definitely didn’t feel the love for Cher.
+It had a soft disco beat, and I thought it sounded classy.
+I asked my cousin to make a tape for me, the record was an import, and it wasn’t available in Venezuela yet.
+I could only listen to the tape a few times before it got damaged when the tape player ate it up.
+I asked my cousin to make another tape, but he had already returned the record and hadn’t made a copy; he definitely didn’t feel the love for Cher.

 A few months later, on a trip to Cucuta, a Colombian city on the Venezuelan border, I found the record in a music store.
 I bought it right away and listened to it non-stop for months.

-In my book, Take Me Home represents and era.
+My book, Take Me Home represents an era.
 Without seeing too much into it, I believe it to be a transitional song.
-Most of the things I recall by association are the little things that remind me of me leaving my childhood years.
-My voice changed, hair started to grow on my legs and other parts of my body, and I began experiencing the occasional wet dream.
-I was on my way to be a teenager.
+Most of the things I recall from the association are the little things that remind me of my leaving my childhood years.
+My voice changed, hair grew on my legs and other parts of my body, and I began experiencing the occasional wet dream.
+I was on my way to being a teenager.